DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Pagetoid spread refers to the proliferation of cells within the epidermis in a random pattern of distribution giving a ‘buckshot’ scattered appearance.
 This appearance can be seen in malignant melanoma, extramammary Paget disease and occasionally in squamous cell carcinoma in situ.

 The panniculus is the deepest layer of the skin and is predominantly composed of fat cells.

 Panniculitis is an inflammatory process centred around the fat.
 Panniculitis may be due to trauma, vasculitis or primary inflammatory infiltrates centred around the structures of the panniculus (subcutaneous fat).

-Papillary mesenchymal bodies are the characteristic feature of trichoepithelioma, where there is attempted but aborted focal aggregation of fibroblasts below epithelium in attempt to form hair follicles.
+Papillary mesenchymal bodies are the characteristic feature of trichoepithelioma, where there is focal aggregation of fibroblasts below the epithelium wh attempt to form hair follicles.

 Papillomatosis is the hyperkeratotic and undulating appearance of the epidermis above the surrounding normal skin.
 Papillomatosis is associated with hyperproliferation of keratinocytes.
 Papillomatosis may be seen in viral warts, seborrhoeic keratoses, confluent and reticulate papillomatosis.

 Parakeratosis is the abnormal retention of keratinocyte nuclei within the stratum corneum.
 The presence of parakeratosis indicates that the epidermis has been inflamed or injured.